florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

     \rho_{cu}(T_{win}) = \rho_{cu20^\circ} [1 + \alpha_{th}(T_{win} - 20^\circ)]

-Where :math:`N_c` is the number of conductor,  :math:`q` is the number of phase in PMSM, :math:`T_{win}` is the the temperature of the winded wires, :math:`\alpha_{th}` is the electrical resistance coefficient of copper, and :math:`\rho_{cu20^\circ}` copper density at :math:`20^{\circ}C`.
+Where :math:`N_c` is the number of conductor,  :math:`q` is the number of phase in PMSM, :math:`T_{win}` is the the temperature of the wire windings, :math:`\alpha_{th}` is the electrical resistance coefficient of copper, and :math:`\rho_{cu20^\circ}` copper density at :math:`20^{\circ}C`.

 With the wire electrical resistance and the rms current (:math:`I_{rms}`), the joule loss can be written as: